 As Blair testified, the Metropolitan Police in London widened their phone-hacking probe with the arrest of a 42-year- old woman accused of money laundering.
 More than 50 people have been detained in parallel probes that also include bribery and computer hacking by News Corp. journalists.

 Blair said he was friends with Rebekah Brooks, the former chief executive officer of News Corp.
-(NWSA)’s U.K. unit, News International, who was arrested last year in the hacking probe and charged earlier this month with trying to cover it up.
+(NWSA:US)’s U.K. unit, News International, who was arrested last year in the hacking probe and charged earlier this month with trying to cover it up.
 He said he contacted her when she resigned to offer his support.

 Blair said his decision to change the Labour Party’s handling of union disputes wasn’t influenced by Murdoch’s support, and that continuing to promise to repeal Conservative laws on this issue would have been “foolish.”